 Do something good once a day

-The cute voices of the kindergarten children ring out, "Smile, smile, Sunday!"
+The cute voices of the kindergarten children echo through the air, saying "Smile, smile, Sunday!"

-• Personnel machinery and equipment inspection report:Each commander ⇒ Deputy commander ⇒ General commander
+• Personnel, machinery and equipment inspection report:Each commander ⇒ Deputy commander ⇒ Supreme commander

 Members line up